tylerJPike/sovereign/README.md

 [![R-CMD-check](https://github.com/r-lib/usethis/workflows/R-CMD-check/badge.svg)](https://github.com/r-lib/usethis/actions)
 <!-- badges: end -->

-The `sovereign` package introduces a set of tools for state-dependant empirical analysis through both VAR- and local projection-based state-dependant forecasts, impulse response functions, and forecast error variance decomposition.
+The sovereign package introduces a set of tools for state-dependent empirical analysis through both VAR- and local projection-based state-dependent forecasts, impulse response functions, and forecast error variance decomposition.

-The `sovereign` package remains under active development.
+The sovereign package remains under active development.
 As a result, **the API is not to be considered stable**, and future updates will most likely deprecate and break current functions.

 ## Available Tools